HMCS Iroquois (G89): Construction and career

 Iroquois was ordered on 5 April 1940 as part of the 1940 shipbuilding programme.
-The destroyer was laid down on 19 September 1940 by Vickers-Armstrong at Newcastle on Tyne in the United Kingdom and launched 23 September the following year.
+The destroyer was laid down on 19 September 1940 by Vickers-Armstrongs at High Walker in the United Kingdom and launched 23 September the following year.
 Iroquois was originally laid down as Athabaskan.
 However, due to bomb damage, she and her sister had their names switched in order to ensure Iroquois commissioned first.
 She was commissioned into the Royal Canadian Navy at Newcastle on Tyne on 30 November 1942.
 The destroyer was not completed until 30 January 1943.

 Following her completion, Iroquois began sea trials, suffering storm damage near the Faroes, which included a bent keel and required repairs.
 Further trials continued in the North Sea until May 1943 when she departed for Plymouth.
 From there the destroyer was used as a convoy escort on Gibraltar convoys.
-On 11 July, three Focke-Wulf Fw 200 Condors from Kampfgeschwader 40 attacked a troop transport convoy west of Oporto in the Bay of Biscay.
+On 11 July, three Focke-Wulf Fw 200 Condors from Kampfgeschwader 40 attacked a troop transport convoy west of Porto in the Bay of Biscay.
 Iroquois was attacked by the aircraft, missing the destroyer with bombs 200 yd astern.
 The German aircraft hit SS California and SS Duchess of York which were abandoned.
 Iroquois rescued 628 survivors from Duchess of York.
 On 19 July an event termed "incident" in official reports took place where according to the inquiry afterwards, a large section of the ship's company refused to perform their duties.
 Iroquois was among the destroyers deployed to cover escort forces attacking U-boats in the Bay of Biscay from 12 June to 2 August 1943.

 Northern operations

-Following her return to the UK, Iroquois was assigned to escort convoys heading to the Soviet Union over the following months.
-From 1–11 October, Iroquois and the destroyers Huron and Onslaught transported supplies to Murmansk for the escorts that remained there in the summer.
+Following her return to the United Kingdom, Iroquois was assigned to escort convoys heading to the Soviet Union over the following months.
+From 1 to 11 October, Iroquois and the destroyers Huron and Onslaught transported supplies to Murmansk for the escorts that remained there in the summer.
 Beginning in November, Iroquois provided support to Russian convoys, beginning with convoy JW 54A from Loch Ewe on 18–24 November and convoy RA 54B from Molotvsk on 28 November.
 In late December, Iroquois escorted the convoy JW 55B.
 It came under air attack on 23 December, but was unscathed.
 The convoy sailed as a lure for the German battleship Scharnhorst, which was sunk by British forces on 26 December.
 On 31 December, the warship was among the escort for RA 55B which departed Kola Inlet on 31 December and reached Loch Ewe on 8 January without loss.